 MaxEnt generates background data to compare with known presence points.
 This study used the default option, which generates 10,000 random background points.
 In contrast, models from biomod2 require presence and absence data, hence it was necessary to create pseudo-absence values before running any of the models (Thuiller et al., 2020).
 For consistency with MaxEnt models, 10,000 pseudo-absence points were selected randomly using the biomod2 default settings.

-Model predictive power was evaluated using cross-validation with 70% of the occurrence points chosen randomly and used to train the model and the other 30% to test the complete set of models (Araújo, Pearson, Thuiller, & Erhard, 2005).
+Model predictive power, for MaxEnt and biomod2, was evaluated using cross-validation with 70% of the occurrence points chosen randomly and used to train the model and the other 30% to test the complete set of models (Araújo, Pearson, Thuiller, & Erhard, 2005).
 In this validation procedure for MaxEnt, data were partitioned by a random process of k=500 training and validation iterations (Hijmans, 2012).
+For biomod2 the data were partitioned randomly.
 Both native and invaded ranges were used for training and evaluating all models (Verbruggen et al., 2013) since invaded areas provide valuable information on species’ tolerances to climatic conditions that may not be present in their native range (Marcelino & Verbruggen, 2015).
 Training points for MaxEnt were selected by random seeding with the convergence threshold set at 0.00001.
 The hinge feature in MaxEnt was used as it produces complex yet smoothed and ecologically meaningful response curves and has been shown to improve model performance (Merow et al., 2013; Phillips & Dudík, 2008).